 - Create security policy rules.

-- Select theDevice Groupthat you created for managing the VM-Series firewalls for NSX-V in Register the VM-Series Firewall as a Service on the NSX-V Manager.
+- Select theDevice Groupthat you created for managing the VM-Series firewalls on NSX-T in Register the VM-Series Firewall as a Service on the NSX-V Manager.

 - ClickAddand enter aNameand aDescriptionfor the rule.
 In this example, the security rule allows all traffic between the WebFrontEnd servers and the Application servers.

 - Select theSource ZoneandDestination Zone.
 The zone name must be the same in both columns.

 - For theSource AddressandDestination Address, select or type in an address, address group or region.
 In this example, we select an address group, the Dynamic address group you created previously.

 - Select theApplicationto allow.
 In this example, we create anApplication Groupthat includes a static group of specific applications that are grouped together.